 We pile into our fleet of jeeps and head to Deosai National Park - the second highest alpine plateau in the world (4200m) behind the Tibetan Plateau.
 We will be in Deosai during peak wildflower season, the likes of which are out of this world!

 We will spend the day exploring Deosai and there will plenty of photo ops along the way.

 After wrapping our road trip, we will then make camp in Deosai at Barah Pani (Place of Big Water).
 Eager hikers will have the chance to walk some more and to gain an additional 200 m to a spectacular viewpoint.

 We leave Deosai at a reasonable time and drive to the largest city in Baltistan, Skardu (2-3 hours).
 Upon arriving at our hotel, guests will have the opportunity to take a shower and a nap.

-In the early afternoon, we will leave the hotel to visit the local attractions, including the Buddha Rock.
+In the early afternoon, we will leave the hotel to visit the local attractions, including the Buddha Rock (time permitting).

 From Skardu, we will take a short drive through the gorgeous Shigar Valley before spending the evening in the Safa Ranga Desert.
 You will get to climb the bleach-white sand dunes for sunset and will be totally engulfed by the Karakorum Mountains.

 On day 8, we begin the most adventurous and demanding portion of our tour - the Barah Broq trek.
 This is one of the most beautiful short treks in Pakistan and features high-alpine lakes, exposure to local shepherd communities, and the chance to climb Moses Peak, which offers one of the best views of the Karakorum.

 We’ll make camp 4 times over the course of 4 nights: at 3300 m, 4200m, 4700m, and then back to 4200m.
 You will have the chance to visit several beautiful alpine lakes along the way and the view from High Camp at 4700m is particularly stunning.